dsunaric/epms-service/README.md

 Executive Process Model Suggestion Service

-This Project is meant to prodive a service for suggesting changes to a executable BPMN process Model based on current research and best practices for building executable BPMN.
+This Project is meant to provide a service for suggesting changes to an executable BPMN process Model based on current research and best practices for building executable BPMN.

 This Software is part of the bachelor thesis on ['How to Model and Optimize Executable Process Models'](https://github.com/dsunaric/thesis)